The medium of instruction for classroom teaching (in all forms) at HKBU is English, except for those courses that are granted exemption.

 Student Learning Experiences

-In addition to the internship mentioned above, students also have the possibility to go on exchange for a semester.
+In addition to the internship mentioned above, students also have the possibility to go on exchange for a semester or even a year.
 The University has a wide range of possible exchange partner institutions to choose from.

 With a translation degree in hand, students are well-equipped for a whole variety of jobs.
 In addition to translation and interpreting of all kinds, the Department’s students have gone into a range of professions that demand advanced proficiency in bilingual communication and expert intercultural competence.
 They have found jobs as court interpreters, government translators, PR managers and news reporters.
 Others have gone into fields such as arts management, magazine journalism, bilingual editing, foreign diplomacy and marketing.